Nikki Glaser’s Netflix special hilariously explains #MeToo stuff—without mentioning #MeToo

 “Pleeeease, I want to!” she moans, acting out childlike distress.
 “Mooooom!
 It’s not fair!”

-So much for the mighty seducers.
+So much for mighty seducers.
 In Glaser’s telling, the men who keep pushing for sexual gratification through soft coercion are desperate, pathetic creatures.

 “I get it—I’ve not come before.
-Almost exclusively,” she says, laying the groundwork for her historic response to this situation.
+Almost exclusively,” she says, laying the groundwork for what has historically been her response to this situation.

-“So you just make guys come, because you just don’t want to hurt ’em,” she continues.
+“So you just make guys come, because you just don’t want to hurt them,” she continues.
 “I don’t want them to be mad at me or feel bad or sad.
 So I’ll just . . .
 ‘Here, take a come.'”

 This is the crux of the issue.
 Sometimes women just don’t want to have sex, and sometimes men refuse to respect women’s wishes on the matter.
 Most men probably don’t want to admit how many women whom they’ve successfully bedded were just going along with it to be . . . what, a good sport?
 It’s not a very flattering depiction, but it’s accurate.
 Without getting pedantic about it, Glaser demonstrates how women are conditioned to be sexually compliant, motivated by the fear of what will happen otherwise.
 Not the worst-case scenario, necessarily, the stuff of true crime podcasts, but rather the more typical range of reactions from men who feel unfairly scorned.